 In an attempt to resurrect the original intent of NAHASDA, the NAIHC, tribes and TDHEs have established a legislative working group to identify and address legislative and regulatory issues of tribal concern with the statute as it now stands.
-Their issues include: the impediments of the Program Assessment Rating Tool [PART] process and how to improve the data collection and reporting elements as they relate to Indian housing; the severe problem with methamphetamine in Indian communities; the insufficient or non-existent infrastructure in Indian communities; addressing the problem of mold in federally assisted tribal homes; the establishment of development reserve accounts as an eligible activity under NAHASDA; replacing the 30 percent income rule with fair market rents; Federal procurement issues relating to housing materials; the elimination of secretarial approval for long term leases and; overdue and necessary reforms to the Bureau of Indian Affairs Title Status Report process.
-The NAIHC is committed to finding resolutions to these problems and is develop-
+Their issues include: the impediments of the Program Assessment Rating Tool [PART] process and how to improve the data collection and apparent in the content of the program assessment is a standard to the program and th [PART] process and how to improve the data collection and reporting elements as they relate to Indian housing; the severe problem with methamphetamine in Indian communities; the insufficient or non-existent infrastructure in Indian communities; addressing the problem of mold in federally assisted tribal homes; the establishment of development reserve accounts as an eligible activity under NAHASDA; replacing the 30 percent income rule with fair market rents; Federal procurement issues relating to housing materials; the elimination of secretarial approval for long term leases and; overdue and necessary reforms to the Bureau of Indian Affairs Title Status Report process.

-The NAIĤC is committed to finding resolutions to these problems and is developing creative solutions to deal with these issues.
-For example, the Title Status Report process can be improved if tribes were broadly authorized and encouraged to contract these functions such as under the Indian Self-Determination and Education Assistance Act of 1975, as amended, 25 U.S.C. §§ 450 et seq.
+The NAIHC is committed to finding resolutions to these problems and is developing creative solutions to deal with these issues.
+For example, the Title Status Report process can be improved if tribes were broadly authorized and encouraged to conract these functions such as under the Indian Self-Determination and Education Assistance Act of 1975, as amended, 25 U.S.C. § \$450 et seq.
 NAIHC has offered several training sessions on this topic for its members.
 In order to address the insufficient or non-existent infrastructure in Indian country, the NAIHC is collaborating with Federal agencies in the development of an infrastructure Memorandum-of-Understanding that will encourage agencies to assist tribes with infrastructure development.
 In addition, NAIHC has established a second internal working group to deal with issues related to the Native American Housing Block Grant Allocation Formula.
 The NAIHC recognizes the importance of collaboration and is committed to working with tribes and TDHEs across the Nation to address these issues and reach resolutions on them.

 reach resolutions on them.

 The Native American Housing Block Grant program is the main program for funding tribal housing under NAHASDA.
 NAHASDA relies on definitions of "Indian", "Indian tribe" and "Indian area" for the purpose of designating allocations.
 The definitions of "Indian" and an "Indian tribe" are included in the NAHASDA at section 4, paragraph 9.
 The term "Indian" means any person who is a member of an Indian tribe and the term Indian tribe means a tribe that is federally recognized or state recognized.